 Chandler Bing is the self-proclaimed king of bad Thanksgivings.

-It was right after a perfect dinner when his parents clued him in on their impending divorce, ruining the last Thursday of November for the rest of his life.
+It was right after a perfect dinner when his parents clued him in on their impending divorce, ruining the third Thursday of November for the rest of his life.
 Chandler, 9 years old at the time, decided it would be best to keep a “safe distance from the merriment.”